 MeasureClient, your app registers listeners to receive rapid data

 updates.
 This is suited for short-lived experiences, such as while the user

-is looking at your app UI.
-It is important that apps try to minimize the time
+looks at your app UI.
+Try to minimize the time your app

-spent with a registered listener because it increases the sensor sampling rate
+spends with a registered listener, because it increases the sensor sampling rate

 and thus increases power consumption.
 This API is not intended for background